pinax-network/chains/docs/how_to_use.md

 This script validates that every chain was placed in the `index.config.ts`, to be given a unique, prioritized index relative to other chains.
 If any chains are found in the `/data/chains/V2` folder but isn't configured in the `index.config.ts` file, it will throw an error and add those missing chains in the `missing` array of the file.

-#### Script: Graph IDs
+#### Script: Graph IDs Type

 This script fetches The Graph endpoint of supported chains and updates our type definition for valid Graph network IDs.

-#### Script: Pinax IDs
+#### Script: Pinax IDs Type

 This script iterates through the files in the `/data/chains/V2` and updates our type definition for valid Pinax network IDs.

+#### Script Automation

+All of those scripts are defined in the `package.json`, so you can run them manually by using NPM commands.
+You may find that you need to need some scripts manually, one good example being `generate:type_pinaxid` and `generate:type_graphid` while adding new chains.

+But in most cases, you shouldn't have to worry to much about those scripts, they're run pre-commit, so everything _**should**_ update automagically, otherwise you'll receive errors explaning the steps that needs to be taken.

 ### Verification Scripts